verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:calculations:init` event
+#### The `formie:module:calculations:init` Event

-The event that is triggered after the calculations module has initialized and is ready to evaluate values.
+The event that is triggered after the calculations module has initialised and is ready to evaluate values.

 ```js
 document.addEventListener('formie:module:calculations:init', (event) => {